 - You must be UK state educated.

 You must meet one of the following criteria:

 - your household is located in an area that traditionally has had low levels of participation in higher education as defined by the Higher Education Funding Council for England (HEFCE).
-A list of postcodes and their classification by participation (POLAR) can be found on the HEFCE website.
-Awards are made to students who fall into POLAR quintiles 1 and 2 and who are under 21 on 30 September 2018, who also meet other eligibility criteria, and students who fall into any POLAR quintile and who are over 21 on 30 September 2018, who also meet other eligibility criteria.
+A list of postcodes and their classification by participation (POLAR3) can be found on the HEFCE website.
+Awards are made to students who fall into POLAR3 quintiles 1 and 2 and who are under 21 on 30 September 2018, who also meet other eligibility criteria, and students who fall into any POLAR3 quintile and who are over 21 on 30 September 2018, who also meet other eligibility criteria.

 - you live in social housing.
 If you do not meet the postcode criteria but live in social housing, you need to submit a Kent Financial Support 2018 application form to the Financial Aid Office with evidence that you are living in social housing.
 Information sheets and application forms will be available from mid-August 2018.

 - you are in receipt of the Disabled Students' Allowances

 - you are an eligible care leaver, or you were in a Foyer or 'homeless' before starting your course (regardless of household income).
 See care leaver eligibility criteria